aery32/aery32/README.md

 If you tend to use Sublime Text 2, there is an
 [Aery32 plug-in](https://github.com/aery32/sublime-aery32)
-available that simplifies the project creation for you.
+available that simplifies the project creation.

 When you are in Aery32 project directory, start by editing `main.cpp` and `board.cpp` source files.
 The default board initialization sequence